 The Olympos Beach is a trench of the Olympus mountains, and it’s one of the major nesting areas for Carretta turtles in Turkey.
 Because of this, you won’t be able to find any services like umbrellas or chairs to sit on, as part of the effort to protect the turtles.
 If you’re traveling around in a car, make sure to bring a couple of folding chairs, an umbrella and a table with you if that’s how you roll.

 If you’ve traveled by car, then you’ll be able to park on the right-hand side as you enter the ruins.
-Parking is 5 TL for 24 hours.
 Click here for the location.
+Number 6 on the map.

 For more details on how you can hippie it out in Olympos, check out our article on A Complete Guide To Olympos.

 Outside of Antalya’s center, but still not too far, is another little paradise.
 1 hour by bus from the Antalya bus station and 20-25 minutes from Çıralı by car, Adrasan Bay has plenty of nearby hotels, cafes and venues along the coast, and a sandy beach with shallow water.
-Umbrellas and chairs are 5 TL.
 Click here for the location.
+Number 7 on the map.

 Papaz Bay (Preist Bay)